mbecker-databay/ILIAS/src/DomainLevelAPI/README.md

 ### In a nutshell

 1. You MUST provide a request-class following a naming scheme: il<title>Command or il<title>Query
-2. The request class MUST be immutable
+2. You MUST provice a security-/validation-class following a naming scheme il<title>Validation
+3. The validation-class MAY cache parts of the validation for reuse by the dispatcher
-3. The request class MUST ensure security and validity during object instantiation
+4. The request class MAY ensure security and validity during object instantiation
-4. You MUST provide a handler-class following a naming scheme: il<title>Handler
+5. You MUST provide a handler-class following a naming scheme: il<title>Handler
-5. You MUST implement the Command interface on your handler, providing a method "handle" that takes a request object
+6. You MUST implement the Command interface on your handler, providing a method "handle" that takes a request object
-6. You MUST catch exceptions during the execution of the command or query
+7. You MUST catch exceptions during the execution of the command or query
-7. You MUST deliver meaningful error information through the responst ojbect if they occur
+8. You MUST deliver meaningful error information through the responst ojbect if they occur
-8. You MUST deliver a response-class following a naming scheme: il<title>Result
+9. You MUST deliver a response-class following a naming scheme: il<title>Result
-9. Your response class MUST implement the CommandResult interface.
+10. Your response class MUST implement the CommandResult interface.
-10. Your response class MUST be immutable
+11. Your response class MUST be immutable
-11. All API classes MUST reside in a common (TBD) subdirectory of classes/.
+12. All API classes MUST reside in a common (TBD) subdirectory of classes/.
-12. You MUST document your classes with docblocks.
+13. You MUST document your classes with docblocks.
 Documentation MUST always reflect the actual code works.

 ## Behind the Scenes

 If you are interested in what happens between handing in your request object and it arriving at your command handler, this section is for you.

 Request objects are fed into a command bus.
-In a nutshell, the command bus looks up the handler for a specific request and invokes it.
-The map it uses for that is generated during control structure reloads and persisted in the database.
+In a nutshell, the command bus looks up the validator for a specific request and executes it.
+If the checks are passed, the command bus looks up the handler for that specific request and invokes it.
+The maps it uses for these purposes are generated during control structure reloads and persisted in the database or artifacts.
 The fixed and concrete mapping serves an important purpose: It makes sure that the handler gets the one request it was made for.
 By ensuring that, we keep developers from making "special requests" that better fit their needs but maybe slack on security.
+Also, vetting the request objects prior to execution helps to ensure safe opertion, too.
 To balance that out, the API itself does not enforce a higher level creation pattern for the request-instances, giving back flexibility to consumers.

 ### Integrating Sub-APIs